Sandrineavida/ISCC-Notes/Readme.md

 ---

 ## 1. **Introduction (2 minutes)**
-   - **Overview of Multimodal Medical Imaging**:
-     - Multimodal medical images, such as PET-CT or MRI sequences, provide complementary information about patients' conditions.
-For instance, PET images highlight metabolic activity, while CT images show anatomical structures.
-These images, when used together, allow for more accurate diagnoses.
-   - **The Problem**:
+  In clinical practice, different imaging modalities like PET, CT or MRI sequences are often used together to provide a more comprehensive understanding of a patient's condition.
+For example, PET images are effective at highlighting metabolic activity, whereas CT images are better at showing anatomical structures.
+By combining these two, we can achieve a more accurate diagnosis and understand the condition better.

-     - Traditional fusion methods for segmenting multimodal medical images often assume that all data sources are equally reliable.
-However, real-world medical images vary in quality, resolution, and their relative reliability, and relying on them equally can lead to inaccurate segmentation and diagnosis.
+ However, there is a major challenge.
+Traditional methods for segmenting multimodal images often assume that all sources are equally reliable.
+But, in reality, each imaging modality may have different levels of quality, resolution, and reliability.
+Relying on these equally can lead to errors in segmentation, which ultimately affects the diagnosis.

-   - **The Aim of the Paper**:
-     - This paper proposes a **deep evidential fusion framework** to address this issue by using **Dempster-Shafer theory** (DST), which models both data uncertainty and reliability, providing a more accurate and explainable segmentation.
+ This paper aims to address this issue by proposing a deep evidential fusion framework.
+This approach leverages Dempster-Shafer Theory to quantify both the uncertainty and the reliability of each imaging modality.
+This way, we can achieve a more accurate and explainable segmentation result, thus leading to better clinical decisions.

+ ### PPT Short Phrases Version

+    Multimodal Medical Imaging:

+        PET-CT/MRI: Complementary information.

+        PET: Highlights metabolic activity.

+        CT: Shows anatomical structures.

+        Combined: More accurate diagnoses.

+    Problem:

+        Traditional fusion methods: Assume equal reliability.

+        Real-world variation: Quality, resolution, reliability.

+        Result: Potential segmentation errors.

+    Aim:

+        Deep evidential fusion framework.

+        Uses Dempster-Shafer Theory.

+        Models uncertainty and reliability.

+        Goal: More accurate, explainable segmentation.

 ---